-The equity awards that are granted to each of the named executive officers are not governed by the employment agreements, but rather through the 2005 Equity Incentive Plan and the accompanying award agreements for each grant.
-The 2005 Equity Incentive Plan provides that upon either (1) the dissolution or liquidation of the Company; (2) a sale of the Company's assets; (3) a merger, consolidation or reorganization where the outstanding shares are converted into a different kind of security or for the successor entity's securities or (4) the sale of all the Company's shares to an unrelated party, all unvested share options shall receive accelerated vesting.
-While each of the named executive officers held share options on December 31, 2009, the share options will only hold value if the option exercise price is below the current value of the shares on the date of exercise.
-As disclosed in the "Outstanding Equity Awards at December 31, 2009" table above, the exercise price for each of the executive's options would be above \$7.80, and thus no value is reported in the table below for the acceleration of equity awards.
+The equity awards that are granted to each of our named executive officers are not governed by the employment agreements, but rather through our 2005 Equity Incentive Plan and the accompanying award agreements for each grant.
+Our 2005 Equity Incentive Plan provides that upon either (1) the dissolution or liquidation of the Company; (2) a sale of the Company's assets; (3) a merger, consolidation or reorganization where the outstanding shares are converted into or exchanged for a different kind of securities of the successor entity and the holders of the Company's outstanding voting power immediately prior to such transaction do not own a majority of the outstanding voting power of the successor entity immediately upon completion of such transaction, or (4) the sale of all the Company's shares to an unrelated party, all unvested share options and restricted shares shall receive accelerated vesting.
+Each of the current named executive officers held unvested restricted shares at December 31, 2012.
+The value of these unvested restricted shares is included in the table below for the acceleration of equity awards.

-The following table sets forth the amount of the Company's payment obligation if each of the named executive officers incurred a termination on December 31, 2009 as a result of the applicable scenario.
+The following table sets forth the amount of the Company's payment obligation if each of our named executive officers incurred a termination on December 31, 2012 as a result of the applicable scenario.
 All vacation days are assumed to have been taken, and all reasonable business expenses are assumed to have been previously reimbursed for purposes of the following table.
-Each of the amounts in the table is the Company's best estimate of the amounts that the executives would receive upon a termination or a change in control, but the precise amount would not be determinable until an actual termination occurred.
+Each of the amounts in the table is the Company's best estimate of the amounts that our executives would receive upon a termination or a change in control, but the precise amount would not be determinable until an actual termination occurred.

-Change in Contro Сс onstructive E Employment Name Death(1) 1) Disabilit Discharge(3) Agreement(4) Lance B. Rosemore \$ 851,000 \$ 562,000 \$ 1,617,000 \$ 1,644,000 Barry N. Berlin 574,000 414,000 1,179,000 1,206,000 Jan F. Salit 574,000 413,000 1,177,000 1,204,000
+Name Death(1) Disability(2) Constructive Discharge(3) Change in Control/ Employment Agreement(4) Jan F. Salit \$850,000 \$454,000 \$1,321,000 \$1,344,000 Barry N. Berlin 700,000 451,000 1,319,000 1,343,000

-(1) Amounts in this column approximates two times the annual base salary of each of the named executive officers in effect as of December 31, 2009.
+- Amounts in this column approximate two times the annual base salary of each of the current named executive officers effective as of January 1, 2013.

-(2) Amounts in this column approximate the amount reported above in the "Total" column of the "Summary Compensation Table" with respect to the year ended December 31, 2009.
+Amounts in this column approximate the amount reported above in the "Total" column of the "Summary Compensation Table" with respect to the year ended December 31, 2012.

-- (3) The amounts shown in this column are based upon the product of the three-year average total annual compensation and 2.99.
-Total annual compensation with respect to the calendar years ended December 31, 2009, 2008 and 2007 are reported above in the "Total" column of the "Summary Compensation Table." - (4) Includes the compensation due for Constructive Discharge plus the accelerated vesting of the 3,473 unvested restricted shares held by Mr. Rosemore and 3,472 shares held by each of Mssrs.
-Berlin and Salit as of December 31, 2009 pursuant to the 2005 Equity Incentive Plan upon a change in control transaction.
-Values were calculated based on a per share closing market price of \$7.80 on December 31, 2009.
+The amounts shown in this column are based upon the product of the three-year average total annual compensation and 2.99.
+Total annual compensation with respect to the calendar years ended December 31, 2012, 2011 and 2010 are reported above in the "Total" column of the "Summary Compensation Table."

+Includes the compensation due for Constructive Discharge plus the accelerated vesting of the 3,333 unvested restricted shares held by each of Messrs.
+Salit and Berlin as of December 31, 2012 pursuant to the 2005 Equity Incentive Plan upon a change in control transaction.
+Values were calculated based on a per share closing market price of \$7.10 on December 31, 2012.